-The Governing Board or Local Academy Committee should ensure that they routinely review data to consider the level of pupil moves and the characteristics of pupils who have been excluded, or any cancelled exclusions, to ensure the sanction is only used when necessary as a last resort.
+The Governing Board or Local Academy Committee should ensure that they routinely review data to consider the level of pupil moves and the characteristics of pupils who have been excluded, or any cancelled exclusions, to ensure the sanction is only used when necessary and as a last resort.
 Further details of the role of the governing body can be obtained in the DfE guidance (weblink earlier in this document).

-Duty to Inform Parents
+Duty to Inform Parents / legal guardian

 The parents/carers should be informed immediately by telephone and followed up in writing of the length and type of exclusion, and of their right to make representations to the local academy discipline committee (LADC).
+For suspensions, a re-integration meeting date and time should also be included in this letter, making it clear the parent / legal guardian is expected to attend the meeting.
+The child is also expected to attend all or part of the re-integration meeting.
 Students over 18 have to be informed and have the right to appeal on their own behalf.
 Pursuant to the duty of care placed on schools to ensure the welfare of pupils, parent(s) must be advised of an exclusion prior to the pupil being sent off-site.

-TVED MAT maintains standard letters for notifying parents of exclusions, referencing the relevant Local Authority contacts in each letter, and the parents rights to Appeal to SENDIST if they believe the exclusion may have been made on the grounds of disability.
+TVED MAT maintains standard letters for notifying parents of exclusions, referencing the relevant Local Authority contacts in each letter and the parents' rights to Appeal to SENDIST if they believe the exclusion may have been made on the grounds of disability.
 Additional sources of independent support are also detailed in the letters, to enable parents to seek further advice, if required.
 If a pupil is known to social care or is LAC, then the Social Worker and Virtual Headteacher will be informed at the same time as parents/carers.